tejasahirrao1103/cloth_vton/README.md

-Here we provide the inference code for our EVTAR.
+Here we provide the inference code for our RefVTON.